 The Kentucky State Police provides a publicly accessible database of sex offenders who are required to register.
 This database may be accessed at http://kspsor.state.ky.us/.

 This information may also be found in the Daymar College Catalog or in the Campus Security Act and Student Right to Know Act - Annual Disclosures.
-You may also speak to your Student Services Coordinator regarding any questions or concerns.
+Ask to speak with your campuses' Student Services Coordinator regarding any questions or concerns.

 (This information is presented in compliance with the above-listed U.S. Federal statutes and is for informational purposes only.)